 Tiffany M. Naste, LICSW is the Director of Clinical Support and Training for JRI’s Community-Based Services (CBS) Division.
 She has collaborated in developing an In Home adaptation to SMART (Sensory Motor Arousal Regulation Treatment), and provides training and consultation to support implementation for home-based services.
 She is also a national ARC (Attachment, Regulation, and Competency) trainer for the Trauma Center and a member of JRI’s Trauma Response Network (TRN).
 She has worked in residential treatment, schools, and hospital settings providing therapy, teaching, supervision and consultation.

 Jaclyn Winer, LICSW is an in-home child and family therapist for JRI’s Boston-area Community-Based Services (CBS) Team.
 She has experience serving vulnerable youth and their caregivers in residential treatment center, school-based and camp settings.

 The Trauma Center has arranged for a special discounted room rate for Sensory Motor Arousal Regulation Treatment (SMART): A Bottom-Up Treatment for Children and Adolescents with Complex Trauma workshop attendees.
 Please follow the special link below and use code TC3 when booking.
 You may also call the Holiday Inn – Brookline directly at 855-813-9839 and give them the booking code to get a discounted rate.

 To enroll in this workshop, please be sure to submit both the Registration form as well as payment.
-If you prefer to enroll online using PayPal© as a member or guest, please use one of the following direct links.

 If you are registering for one of the third-day workshops, please indicate which one on your registration form.